JasonLiu1229/University-Vault/DS/Session/Session 3.md

 - Independent of OS and language, but very complex
 - Limited amount of vendors
 - Historical

+COBRA is a middleware design framework that enables pieces of programs, written in different languages and running on different computers, to communicate with each other.
+This architecture is particularly important in distributed systems where the goal is to ensure seamless interaction between disparate software components.

 Web Services
 ![[Pasted image 20240303141416.png]]